-Pine tar offers a protective barrier between water and the wood.
+Pine tar offers a protective barrier between water and wood.
 Using it to stain your wood furniture will not only make it beautiful, but it can also extend the life of the furniture.

 Before Using Pine Tar

 The maker of the wood furniture might have sealed it.
 If it is, then you will have to sand it first.
 It will remove the sealed coating.
-Not sanding before applying pine tar will affect the beautiful result of staining pine tar.
+Not sanding before applying it will affect the beautiful result of staining pine tar.
 But how would you know that you have a piece of sealed furniture?
 If it feels smooth when you touch its surface, then it’s sealed.
 Another indication you have a sealed wood is if it looks shiny.
 Remember that some wood can appear unsealed even though it’s sealed.
 That’s because the coat is subtle and has no glossy stain.
 If you coat the wood with pine tar, but you’re working with a sealed piece, the staining component won’t stick to the wood.

 What If It’s Sealed?